vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

       Example: `- sed -i 's/REPLACE_DB_HOST_ADDRESS/10.42.69.85/g' /home/centos/Fiesta/config/config.js`

+#.
+Once the VM has completed deploying, retrieve its IP address from Prism, and open `http://<FIESTAWEB_DEV-IP-ADDRESS>:5001` in a new browser tab to access the *Fiesta* application.

 Refreshing Cloned Databases
 +++++++++++++++++++++++++++

-Now that you have a functioning "development" environment, it's time to create some changes within your production environment.
+Now that you have a functioning development environment, it's time to create some changes within your production environment.

 #.
-In a new browser tab, return to your *Production* Fiesta web app.
+In a new browser tab, return to your *Production* Fiesta web app (i.e. *FiestaWEB_Prod* web server).
 Click **Products > Add New Product**.

    .. figure:: images/16.png